artur-strzelecki/recipe-app/README.md

 # Recipe-app
-App with recipes added by user.
+App with recipes added by users.

 ## Table of contents
 * [Built with](#Built-with)